JohnNkakuyia/Swahili-Language-News-Classification-/README.md

 ![Target dist](https://github.com/JohnNkakuyia/Swahili-Language-News-Classification-/blob/main/images/target_dist.jpg)

 ## Exploratory Data Analysis
-we label-encoded the categories, corrected punctuations where necessary, tokenized our dataset, and created subplots for our tokens.
+we label-encoded the categories, corrected punctuations where necessary, tokenized our dataset, and created subplots for our tokens, after which we noted we could distinguish categories as displayed.

 ![Removing stopwords](https://github.com/JohnNkakuyia/Swahili-Language-News-Classification-/blob/main/images/No_stopwords.jpg)

+## Baseline Model
+We performed a baseline model without balancing the categories.
+The baseline performance of the Multinomial Naive Bayes classifier, evaluated using cross-validation, yields an average accuracy of approximately 39.2%.
+This indicates that the classifier's predictive ability is slightly better than random chance.
+However, it's essential to consider the class balance within the dataset, as it significantly influences the interpretation of the results